srikanth7785/Gmaterials_App/DevelopmentJourney(v3).md

  )
  ```

- So, adding a new `SEQ_NO` column, also making corresponding changes at all places needed, did the thing and it can now give the downloaded materials in the most recent ones first. like this,
+ So, adding a new `SEQ_NO` column, also making corresponding changes at all places needed, did the thing and it can now give the downloaded materials with the most recent ones first. like this,
 ```dart
 foo([int top = 9999]){
     await db.query(